Peace-Ada/Loan-Risk-and-Customer-Default-Analysis/README.md

 #### 📊 Visual Chart Outcome:
 ![](images/risk_purpose_chart.png)

-* **Analytical Finding:** High-risk borrowers are not isolated to a single category—they are spread heavily across all four loan purposes.
+* **Insight:** High-risk borrowers are not isolated to a single category—they are spread heavily across all four loan purposes.
 However, they are most dangerous inside the Personal and Business loan segments because these accounts lack physical property collateral for the company to seize and liquidate during a default emergency.

 ---